el-quinto/mix/re[mix]/readme.txt

 ————————————————————
 input.amxd- place this on the track you want to record. you can load multiple instaces on different tracks, and each can be set to record to a different input buffer (1-8) in re:mix
 ————————————————————
-midi.amxd- recieves all press data and sends it out as midi (if midi out is enabled). you can also send midi to the midi.amxd to trigger press data. since midi only has 128 values, you need to use the midi2.amxd for the bottom 8 rows of a 256.
+midi in/out- re:mix recieves all press data and outputs it as midi if midi out is enabled. you can also send midi to the device to trigger press data. since midi only has 128 values, you need to use the additional midi256.amxd for the bottom 8 rows of a 256.
 ————————————————————
 click Tips in the setup tab to see keyboard shortcuts!